Acstry/Recipes/meal/Budae Jjigae (Korean Army Stew).md

 - 2 tsp sugar
 - 5 cloves garlic, minced
 - 4 cups dashi, chicken, or beef broth
+Note: I left out the baked beans, and added more than the stated amount of rice cakes, sausage, and noodles.
+Used broth to cover instead and it was good and lasted.
+Maybe cook and add the noodles on the side for texture reasons?

 ### Recipe:
 1. Slice and prepare all ingredients.